3a4oT/Texture/docs/BinaryDistribution.md

 - **Size:** ~5 MB source
 - **Build time:** 2-5 minutes per clean build

-### ⚠️ Important SPM Limitation (Both Binary and Source)
+### ⚠️ Important SPM Limitations

+**Binary Distribution:**
+- ✅ Photos (ASMultiplexImageNode) - Included (pre-compiled Objective-C)
+- ❌ Video/MapKit - Not included (niche features)

+**Source Distribution:**
+- ❌ Video/MapKit/Photos - NOT accessible from Swift (SPM module interface limitation)

-Video (ASVideoNode), MapKit (ASMapNode), and Photos features are **NOT available** via Swift Package Manager due to technical limitations.
-These Objective-C classes are wrapped in conditional compilation directives (`#if AS_USE_VIDEO`) which prevents them from being exported in the Swift module interface.
+**Why?** These Objective-C classes are wrapped in `#if` preprocessor directives which prevents Swift Package Manager from exporting them in the module interface.
+Binary distribution can include them because it's pre-compiled.

-**If you need these features:**
+**If you need Video/MapKit:**
 - Use CocoaPods or Carthage (original repository)
-- Or use from Objective-C code (.m files)

 ---